nonconvextech/ftlog/README.md

 [![Latest Version](https://img.shields.io/crates/v/ftlog.svg)](https://crates.io/crates/ftlog)
 [![ftlog](https://docs.rs/ftlog/badge.svg)](https://docs.rs/ftlog)

-Logging is affected by disk IO and pipe system call.
+Logging is affected by the disk IO and pipe system call.
-Sequencial log call can a bottleneck in scenario where low latency is critical (e.g. high frequency trading).
+Sequential log calls can be a bottleneck in scenarios where low latency is critical (e.g., high-frequency trading).

-`ftlog` alleviates this bootleneck by sending message to dedicated logger thread, and computing as little as possible in main/worker thread.
+`ftlog` mitigates this bottleneck by sending messages to a dedicated logger thread and computing as little as possible in the main/worker thread.

-`ftlog` can boost log performance by **times** in main/worker thread.
+`ftlog` can improve log performance in main/worker thread a few times over.
 See performance for details.

-**CAUTION**: this crate use `unchecked_math` unstable feature and `unsafe` code.
-Only use this crate in rust `nightly` channel.
+**CAUTION**: This crate uses the `unchecked_math` unstable feature and `unsafe` code.
+Use this crate only in rust `nightly` channel.

 ## Usage